 Spring is just around the corner and so are the inevitable plans for spring cleaning.
 Each year, we take the changing of seasons as an opportunity to refresh and renew our homes and workspaces by both cleaning and organizing the places we spend the majority of our time.
 But even if an annual spring cleaning is on your calendar, how can you ensure your office stays that way?
-Or, in other words, how do you make organization last?
+Or, in other words, how do you make organizing your office last?

-The reasons for decluttering your workspace are clear: innumerable studies suggest that a neat and organized space makes for happier, healthier, and thus more productive workers.
+The reasons for decluttering your workspace are clear: innumerable studies suggest that a neat and organized office makes for happier, healthier, and thus more productive workers.
 But the methodology for creating a space organized enough to positively affect productivity is harder.
 Here we break down a process that will help not only you declutter, but help you build a workplace culture that supports a clean office.

 Take stock and tidy together

-To organize the office and, above all, keep it organized, everyone needs to cooperate.
+To organize your office and, above all, keep it organized, everyone needs to cooperate.
 In an interview with Quartz at Work, Marie Kondo (author of the new cult classic The Life-Changing Magic of Tidying Up) shared her thoughts on office spaces: “My suggestion would be for co-workers to tidy up their workplace together.
 There are many benefits to organizing your desk space, including increasing your efficiency by spending less time looking for the things that you need, being able to more quickly prioritize your workload, and even feeling better as a result of working in a clean environment.”
 Make sure your office knows why you’re organizing, whether it be productivity, professional gravitas, or the well-being of everyone in the office, and enlist their help.

 The first step of any plan of attack is just that: create a plan.
 Assess your office and find where the problem areas lie.
 Take a walk around your space as if you were walking through for the first time: does the reception area look neat?
 Is there a clear path when you walk through the office?
 Do the desks look uniform or haphazard?
 Is the kitchen counter clear or covered in random dishes and snacks?
 Make a list of every problem area and schedule time to tackle them one by one.
 Approaching cleaning and organizing strategically will increase your chances of success.